Somnius/virt-spinner/README.md

 - CPU, memory, disk capacity/allocation
 - Current state and uptime
 - Network and graphics configuration

+**🖥️ Connect to Console** - Connect to VM's graphical console (NEW in v1.3):
+- Auto-detects VNC or SPICE graphics
+- Launches virt-viewer automatically
+- Returns to menu when console closes
+- Only available when VM is running

 **Pause/Resume** - Suspend VM execution (like VMware pause)